 There is nothing more frustrating than wrestling with onesie snaps (or worse, buttons!) at 3 a.m. after the third diaper change that night.
 Show them that you understand and gift them this onesie, which has an absolutely genius magnetic closure.
 And if you can make one tiny thing a bit easier, well, that means a lot.

 There are so many baby carriers on the market.
 Many have a weight requirement (so parents have to wait to use them) or are so confusing to tie.
 The Solly solves all those problems: It’s lightweight, soft, and so, so beautiful.
 It can be used from birth up to 25 pounds.
 The company says that it reduces infant crying by 43% — whether or not that’s the case for the new parents, who can really know for sure.
-What it will do is help keep their babe quiet and free up their two hands so they can finally get something done around the house.
-Win.
+What it will do is help free up their two hands so they can finally get something done around the house.

 Unique gifts for new parents

 If you live far away from the new parents but still want to send them a congrats, skip the flowers and go for greenery that will last a long time.
 While it seems almost inconsiderate to get them another something they have to take care of, succulents are low-maintenance and can withstand a little bit of neglect.
 It comes in an elephant, rhino or giraffe planter — or a pack of three.